magic-network/magic-agent/README.md

           - BILLING_TYPE=session
     ```

-1. **Extend with a user-config.hjson file.*** Example user-config file found in `/conf/user-config.example.hjson`:
+1. **Extend with a user-config.hjson file.** Example user-config file found in `/conf/user-config.example.hjson`:

     1. Create a file named `/conf/user-config.hjson`
     1. Update with your specific settings
-    1. Run `docker-compose build` on x86 machines or`docker-compose build --build-arg ARCH=armhf` to
+    1. Run `docker-compose build` on x86 machines or`docker-compose build --build-arg ARCH=armhf` on ARM machines in order
-    apply the changes.
+    to apply the changes.

 # Payment Provider Service
 Not implemented yet.